jukes03/NU-Racing-Lead-MCHA-2025/NU Racing Lead MCHA 2025/2025 MCHA Budget Project Categories.md

 	- interpose from LVD to CEN
 	- another double MOSFET circuit
 	- temperature sensing circuit for radiator fan, reduce amount of time fan is on
+	- TSAL DT:
+		- change naming from TSAL to UEN
+		- make it an 8 pin connector
+			- to route new red switched ground
 - BSPD
 	- remove resistor voltage divider, add in pot
 - HFR (2x)